Frequently Asked Questions About General Ecology Drinking Water Systems.

 What bacteria should I be aware of in my drinking water, and what happens to them after they’re removed by the Seagull® IV or Nature Pure® system?

 Fortunately, there are only a few strains of bacteria you normally need to be concerned about relative to drinking water.
 These are salmonella, of which S. typhosa, or typhoid fever, bacteria is the best known, shigella, which causes diarrhea and cramping, the dreaded cholera of the Middle Ages and some foreign countries at the present time, and the well-known E. coli.
-Additionally, some bacteria, such as campylobacter jejeuni, which formerly were considered to be non-pathogenic to man, have been found to be human pathogens.
+Additionally, some bacteria, such as Campylobacter jejuni, which were formerly considered non-pathogenic to humans, have been found to be human pathogens.
 Bacteria, like people, need food to exist and multiply.
 Bacteria also have relatively short life spans (measured in hours not days or years).

-Typically, this food comes from organic contamination in the water.
-Since bacteria are removed on the outer surfaces of the cartridge matrix and the nutrients (food for the bacteria) are absorbed in the interior of the matrix, the Seagull® IV cartridge effectively isolates bacteria form an essential food base.
-Bacteria, without food, are unable to reproduce, and die within a relatively short time.
+Typically, this food is contaminated by organic matter in the water.
+Since bacteria are removed from the outer surfaces of the cartridge matrix, and nutrients (food for the bacteria) are absorbed in the matrix’s interior, the Seagull® IV cartridge effectively isolates bacteria from an essential food base.
+Bacteria, without food, are unable to reproduce and die within a relatively short time.
 Also, in many situations, incoming water will contain contaminants such as chlorine, phenols, pesticides, etc…, which are hostile to, and help kill, bacteria concentrated on the outside of the matrix.

-What model of the Seagull® IV system should I, as a homeowner install?
+Which Seagull® IV system model should I, as a homeowner, install?

-The X-1F models include installation accessories so homeowners can install the unit with relative ease.
-The kit includes high-pressure flexible braided stainless steel sheathed or engineering thermoplastic tubing.
-The faucet sometimes can be installed in a “knockout” hole in the sink ledge, or in place of the spray hose, which many homeowners don’t use.
-Otherwise a ¾ inch hole should be drilled.
+The X-1F models include installation accessories, making it easier for homeowners to install the unit.
+The kit includes high-pressure, flexible, braided stainless steel sheathed, or engineering thermoplastic tubing.
+The faucet can sometimes be installed in a “knockout” hole in the sink ledge, or in place of the spray hose, which many homeowners don’t use.
+Otherwise, a ¾ inch hole should be drilled.
 Instructions for drilling both stainless steel and porcelain sinks are included with the units.

-General Ecology also provides a manual pump model (X-1P) with a durable, high capacity pump for use with non-pressurized systems, and a convenient diverter model (X-1D) for counter top applications in apartments, vacation homes and other temporary or semi-permanent residences.
-This diverter valve can be attached directly to the faucet in place of the normal aerator in a matter of a few minutes.
+General Ecology also provides a manual pump model (X-1P) with a durable, high-capacity pump for use with non-pressurized systems, and a convenient diverter model (X-1D) for countertop applications in apartments, vacation homes and other temporary or semi-permanent residences.
+This diverter valve can be attached directly to the faucet in place of the standard aerator in a matter of minutes.

-Basic models (X-1B) are available on a special order basis for installation on drinking water coolers, coffee urns, and other similar applications.
+Basic models (X-1B) are available on special order for installation on drinking water coolers, coffee urns, and similar applications.

-The Seagull® IV “Designer Series” units are high flow (2 gallon per minute), high capacity systems.
-Our X-2K model is available in a variety of faucet types for added elegance to designer kitchens and galleys, while the X-2KB is intended for direct connection to the normal cold water tap, and for commercial and larger installations.
+The Seagull® IV “Designer Series” units are high-flow, high-capacity systems (2 gallons per minute).
+Our X-2K model is available in a variety of faucet types for added elegance in designer kitchens and galleys, while the X-2KB is intended for direct connection to the standard cold water tap and for commercial and larger installations.
 The X-2K units are distributed “factory direct” through kitchen design showrooms and other kitchen design specialists.

 How big is a Seagull® IV unit?

-The X-6 model, a high flow rate and high capacity system, is considerably larger but still is very compact for its capabilities.
-For specific measurements please see our X-6 specification sheet.
+The X-6 model, a high-flow rate and high-capacity system, is considerably larger but still very compact for its capabilities.
+For specific measurements, please see our X-6 specification sheet.

 What maintenance is required?